 If the update is covered in the news, you will find the information on what the update was about and what you need to fix to recover.
 Otherwise, try asking the SEO community on Reddit — the folk there are always helpful and quick to respond.

-It's also crucial to watch changes in the SERP for your niche keywords and look for any unusual ranking shifts.
+Tip!
+It's crucial to watch changes in the SERP for your niche keywords and look for any unusual ranking shifts.
 To do that, open Rank Tracker, go to Target Keywords > Rank Tracking > SERP Analysis, and click Record SERP data.

 Once you do this, Rank Tracker will record the top 30 search results for each of your keywords and display changes on the Fluctuation Graph.
 The graph can display fluctuations for individual keywords, all keywords in your project, or both.